Prospective Graduate Students

 Where can I find more information about SJSU's application process and deadlines?

-Where do I send my transcripts and test score requirements?
+Where do I send my transcripts and any test score requirements?

 IMPORTANT: Please send your transcripts to the attention of Graduate Admissions.